caseywdunn/levin2016/readme.md

 ## Repository contents

-This repository includes the following files.
-Throughout, pending questions to evin *et al*. are noted with `Question:`.
-Corrections to the manuscript text and analyses are noted with `Correction:`.
+This repository includes the following files:

+- [communication_arising.md](./communication_arising.md), the draft of the manuscript we plan to submit.

+- [reanalyses.html](https://rawgit.com/caseywdunn/levin2016/master/reanalyses.html), the notebook containing our analyses.

 - [reanalyses.rmd](./reanalyses.rmd), an executable document containing the code and notes on my reanalyses.
-The results of executing this code can be viewed at [reanalyses.pdf](./reanalyses.pdf?raw=true).

 - [levin_notes.md](./levin_notes.md), notes on relevant excerpts from the Levin *et al*. manuscript.